-The median wage in 2016 for Industrial Engineering Technicians in California is $58,972 annually, or $28.36 hourly.
+The median wage in 2016 for Industrial Engineering Technicians in California was $58,972 annually, or $28.36 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Industrial Engineering Technicians may receive benefit packages, including health and life insurance, vacation, sick leave, retirement plans.

 What is the Job Outlook?